handsontable/handsontable/customEditor.md

 and easier to extend.
 This tutorial will give you a comprehensive knowledge about how the whole process of cell edition works, how Handsontable Core manages editors, how editor life cycle looks like and finally, how to create your own editors.

-## EditManager
+## EditorManager
-`Handsontable.EditManager` is a class responsible for handling all editors available in Handsontable.
-If `Handsontable.Core` needs to interact with editors it uses `Handsontable.EditManager` object. `Handsontable.EditManager` object is instantiated in `init()` method which is run, after you invoke `handsontable()` constructor for the first time.
-The reference for `Handsontable.EditManager` object is kept private in Handsontable instance and you cannot access it.
-However, there are ways to alter the default behaviour of `Handsontable.EditManager`, more on that later.
+`Handsontable.EditorManager` is a class responsible for handling all editors available in Handsontable.
+If `Handsontable.Core` needs to interact with editors it uses `Handsontable.EditorManager` object. `Handsontable.EditorManager` object is instantiated in `init()` method which is run, after you invoke `handsontable()` constructor for the first time.
+The reference for `Handsontable.EditorManager` object is kept private in Handsontable instance and you cannot access it.
+However, there are ways to alter the default behaviour of `Handsontable.EditorManager`, more on that later.

-### EditManager tasks
+### EditorManager tasks
-`EditManager` has 4 main tasks:
+`EditorManager` has 4 main tasks:

 * selecting proper editor for an active cell
 * preparing editor to be displayed